mehulagg/gitlab_test/doc/user/clusters/crossplane.md

 ## Configure RBAC permissions

+NOTE: **Note:**
-- For a non-GitLab managed cluster(s), ensure that the service account for the token provided can manage resources in the `database.crossplane.io` API group.
+For non-GitLab managed clusters, ensure that the service account for the token provided can manage resources in the `database.crossplane.io` API group.
+Manually grant GitLab's service account the ability to manage resources in the
-Manually grant GitLab's service account the ability to manage resources in the `database.crossplane.io` API group.
+`database.crossplane.io` API group.
 The Aggregated ClusterRole allows us to do that.
-​
-NOTE: **Note:**
-For a non-GitLab managed cluster, ensure that the service account for the token provided can manage resources in the `database.crossplane.io` API group.
-​1.

 Save the following YAML as `crossplane-database-role.yaml`:

 ```shell
 cat > crossplane-database-role.yaml <<EOF